Philodendron verrucosum (Ecuador Philodendron) Care Tips

 Central and South America offer delightful warm, humid weather, so it’s best to replicate that in the home with temperatures above 65°F (18°C) and a minimum of 60% humidity.

-A great trick to boost humidity is grouping plants, which in short, means you need to definitely go out and buy more!
+A great trick to boost humidity is grouping plants, which I regularly use as an excuse to buy more. 😂

-Naturally, if your verrucosum is going in a terrarium project, you won’t struggle to achieve this.
+Naturally, if your plant is going in a terrarium project, you won’t struggle to achieve this.

 Growth